Your Guide To Invisible Hemming | Madam Sew

 Thank you!

-After practicing on different fabrics, I’m confident that I can blind hem my comfy pants neatly.
-I think I will use the transparent thread on the top and black thread on the bobbin, with a 60 or 70 needle and a low thread tension.
+After practicing on different fabrics, I’m confident that I can sew a blind hem on my comfy pants neatly.
+I think I will use the transparent thread on the top and black thread in the bobbin, with a 60 or 70 needle and a low thread tension.
 Or should I just use black thread?
 I’m now thinking the transparent thread is really great if you have a multicolored fabric and you want a color that blends in.
 What do you think?
 I tested a little piece with the transparent thread and white thread in the bobbin, so I can remove it easily.

-I will be using the same technique for the hems on the XL dress I’m making for the holiday season, it is blue with red stripes!
+I will be using the same technique for the hems on the XL dress I’m making for the holiday season.
+It is blue with red stripes!
 Are you making your own clothes these days?

 Happy Sewing!!